Is black rice the same as wild rice?

 Here are some key points about the origin of wild rice:

-Wild rice is distinct from the more commonly cultivated rice varieties, such as white rice, brown rice, or black rice (which is a variety of Oryza sativa).
-The grains of wild rice are longer and have a different flavor and texture compared to domesticated rice varieties.
+Wild rice is distinct from the more commonly cultivated rice varieties, such as white rice, brown rice, or black rice.

 Basic analysis of black rice